 Alert!
 Medicaid Preferred Drug List and Formulary Changes

-The Texas Vendor Drug Program (VDP) have made recent changes to Texas Medicaid drug formulary.
-This will be in effect July 28, 2022 on select medication(s) moving from “preferred” to “non-preferred” status and vice-versa.
+The Texas Vendor Drug Program (VDP) has made recent changes to Texas Medicaid drug formulary.
+This will be in effect January 26, 2023, on select medication(s) moving from “preferred” to “non-preferred” status and vice-versa.

-To learn more about formulary changes impacted, please click here for more information.
+To learn more about the formulary changes impacted, please click here for more information.

 For more than 25 years, Texas Children’s Health Plan has focused on helping the state’s most vulnerable children and pregnant women get and stay healthy.
 Our network offers a large range of healthcare providers that are close to where you live and work, and this includes pharmacy services.